Invariants of relatively generic structures on normal surface singularities: Introduction

-In \cite{NNA2} the authors following the local deformation theory of resolutions of normal surface singularities or more generally cycles on resolutions developed by Laufer\cite{LaDef1}, computed several invariants of generic normal surface singularities with fixed resolution graph, like it's geometric genus, analytic Poincaré series or cohomology of natural line bundles.
+In \cite{NNA2}, the authors, following the local deformation theory of resolutions of normal surface singularities developed by Laufer\cite{LaDef1}, computed several invariants of generic normal surface singularities with fixed resolution graph, like the geometric genus and analytic Poincaré series or the analytic semigroup.
+There are however other invariants, like multiplicity or embedded dimension we wish to compute in the case of generic normal surface singularities.

-It turns out that the values of the $h^1$ of natural line bundles on generic surface singularities coincide in many cases with the $h^1$ of generic line bundles with the same Chern class.

-In particular it turns out that if we have a generic normal surface singularity $(X,o)$ and one of its generic good resolutions $\tX$ with resolution graph $\mathcal{T}$ then we have the formula $p_g = 1 - \min_{ 0 < l \in L} \chi(l)$ for the geometric genus.

-There are however other invariants of generic surface singularities, like multiplicity or embedded dimension we wish to compute in following manuscripts in the case of generic singularities.

-In this article we work out a relative setup of generic structures on surface singularities, where we fix a given analytic type or line bundle on a smaller subgraph or more generally on a smaller cycle and we choose a relatively generic line bundle or analytic type on the large cycle corresponding to it and we wish to compute it's invariants, like geometric genus of the new singularity or $h^1$ of the new line bundle.

-The two main theorems will be the analouges of the previously mentioned two theorems for relatively generic structures.

-The formulas yielding the answers to this questions are intresting on their own, however the real power of these results, that they give possibilities for inductive proofs of problems regarding generic surface singularities.

-In following manuscripts using the ideas developed in this article we compute the multiplicity, the class of images of Abel maps, the cohomology numbers of all natural line bundles on generic normal surface singularities.

-Also in another following manuscript we use these ideas to prove that the possible $h^1$ of line bundles in $\pic^{l'}(\tX)$ form an interval of integers if $l'$ is a Chern class on a fixed normal surface singularity $\tX$ or similarly if $\mathcal{T}$ is a resolution graph then the possible values of the geometric genus $p_g(\tX)$ form an interval of integers if we consider any possible surface singularity $\tX$ with resolution graph $\mathcal{T}$.